-Once again, welcome to the 2023-2024 academic year.
-I look forward to meeting as many of you as possible, and working together to ensure all of our students reach their full potential.
-I wish all of our students, staff, and the entire APIS community, a fulfilling and successful year.
-Thank you for your support.
+Once again, welcome to the 2024-2025 academic year.
+I look forward to meeting as many of you as possible and working together to help all our students reach their fullest potential.
+I wish all our students, staff, and the entire APIS community a fulfilling and successful year ahead.
+Thank you for your continued support.